birdy81/spring-petclinic-appdynamics-demo/README.md

 This extension includes some very simple performance problems on purpose to visualize how APM tools can detect these and show them to the user.

-- Creating a new pet with the type Snake will impose a 2s delay.
+- Creating a new pet with the type Snake will impose a 1s delay.
+This is interesting if you have a look at the defined information points.
 - Finding a customer with a customer ID that can be divided by 11 wil impose a 1s delay.
+The base setup only created 10 users, so these will all be fast.
+- Vets have a performance problem that is increasing with load.
+A wait within synchronized block simulates synchronized work.
+With higher loads on the service, the problem will heavily increase.
+To showcase this problem there is a specialized load test available that heavily accesses the vets page.

 ## Intellij setup